isabelstoddart/CocktailUncertainty/README.md

 ## Final Product

 My final product turns my final prototype into code.
 For my final product I ended up just visualizing 5 cocktails (Margarita, Mai Tai, Cosmopolitan, Paloma, and Daquiri).
 I added in an image that shows the ingredients in the actual cocktail glasses and changed the mutliple pie charts into one interactive pie chart.
-I decided to get rid of the map in the end because I thought having the two levels of uncertainty took away from the main purpose of the project, which was to show the variations in cocktail recipes.
+I decided to get rid of the map in the end because I thought having the two levels of uncertainty took away from the main purpose of the project, which is to show the variations in cocktail recipes.

 ![](prototypes/finalpic1.png)
 ![](prototypes/finalpic2.png)